- Insurance, gold or other assets cannot protect you against emergencies. You need a dedicated fund

 The interest rate on the EPF is declared by the Centre every year.
 Lately, the scheme (8.55-8.65% interest) has offered an island of high returns in a falling rate scenario.
 However, the main issue with the scheme is the lack of visibility on whether its current high rates are sustainable.

-The interest rate on PPF is reset every quarter too, with the rate now at 7.9%.
+The PPF interest rate is reset every quarter too, with the rate now at 7.9%.
 While this is attractive, there’s a catch.
 Unlike other post office schemes, the PPF does not allow you to lock into the prevailing interest rates for the entire tenure of the scheme.
 So if the Centre were to cut rates next quarter or after that, those new rates will apply to your entire PPF balance.
 This ‘floating’ nature of PPF returns reduces visibility of returns.
 The scheme’s 15 year lock in period (only partial withdrawal allowed with complex conditions) also bar early exit if you’re unhappy with the rates or tax treatment in future.

 If you already have EPF/PPF accounts, there’s no reason to stop contributing to them.
 But it may be best not to lock up all your debt allocations for retirement in EPF/PPF or up your contribution, given their lack of liquidity, fluidity of returns and now, the uncertainty about tax breaks.